 4. Start a Job Search Journal

-Not only does this help you stay organised with your applications, but you can also see how much you’re doing and how productive you’re being, which can keep you upbeat, as you realise you aren’t wasting time.
+Not only does this help you stay organized with your applications, but you can also see how much you’re doing and how productive you’re being, which can keep you upbeat as you realize you aren’t wasting time.
 You can find awesome advice on keeping journals like this at Paper Fellows or Essay Services.

 5. Find Worthwhile Distractions